vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 The web user has access to the configuration file containing the MySQL username and password that can be used to access the databases needed to serve various sites.
-However, unless specifically needed for the site, this user only has read permissions (i.e., select permissions) for the database.
+However, unless specifically needed for the site, this user only has read permissions for the database.
+Operationally, this translates to privileges to select, lock tables, and show view.
 The user does not have the permission to insert or delete.
 Morever, the username/password is different for each site, so any bug affecting a specific site is limited to the database for that site.

 For some sites, the end user's actions can lead to data updates in MySQL, and in these case, we do need to give at least some level of